AhmetNeoSari/face_recognition/README.md

 Download arcface_r100.pth at the link
 - [link](https://drive.google.com/drive/folders/1CHHb_7wbvfjKPFNKVBb76lL5sVfBLcv5?usp=sharing)

 To run the project you need to load data into the Dataset.
-For this you need to - [Add new persons to datasets](#Add-new-persons-to-datasets).
+For this you need to add at least one person to dataset
-After that return to workplace
 ```bash
 cd ../../..
 ```